C-CodeStack/git-intro-OlGreyFox/C.md

 it is large because of the leading hash

-I still don't know how to turn in you work.
+I still don't know how to turn in me work.